tonai/Lightning-talks/JavaScript/03_Constructor-and-prototype.md

 };
 ```

-But it's not considered as an instance :
+But it's no more considered as an instance of `Point` :
 ```javascript
 var point = Point();
 point + '';